aselshall/rm/README.md

 ### Course Learning Objectives
 By the end of this course, students will be able to:
-- Formulate a detailed and feasible research plan for academic or industry-oriented projects, incorporating clear objectives, methodologies, and timelines.
+- **Formulate a detailed and feasible research plan** for academic or industry-oriented projects, incorporating clear objectives, methodologies, and timelines.
-- Conduct literature reviews and use advanced citation management tools to organize sources.
+- **Conduct literature reviews** and use advanced citation management tools to organize sources.
-- Identify and explain major methods related to your research, understanding their applications and limitations.
+- **Identify and explain major methods** related to your research, understanding their applications and limitations.
-- Develop research-grade survey instruments that ensure data reliability and validity, tailored to specific research questions.
+- **Develop research-grade survey instruments** that ensure data reliability and validity, tailored to specific research questions.
-- Write detailed research proposals that clearly communicate research objectives, methods, expected outcomes, and timeline.
+- **Write detailed research proposals** that clearly communicate research objectives, methods, expected outcomes, and timeline.
-- Develop data management plans adhering to the FAIR (Findable, Accessible, Interoperable, Reusable) data principles to ensure proper handling and sharing of research data.
+- **Develop data management plans** adhering to the FAIR (Findable, Accessible, Interoperable, Reusable) data principles to ensure proper handling and sharing of research data.
-- Deliver clear, concise, and persuasive oral presentations of research proposals.
+- **Deliver clear, concise, and persuasive oral presentations** of research proposals.
-- Critically evaluate research papers and proposals, providing constructive feedback and identifying strengths and areas for improvement.
+- **Critically evaluate research papers and proposals**, providing constructive feedback and identifying strengths and areas for improvement.

 ### Recommended Text
 Cresswell, J.W., and Cresswell, J.D., Research design: Qualitative, Quantitative, and mixed methods approach (5th ed.): SAGE Publishing., Los Angeles.